Culturally and linguistically diverse people

 Adapt your communication

-Each person from a CALD community has a slightly different culture and culturally determined perspective affecting their understanding, expectations and styles of communicating.
-[5] This may create an added layer of communication complexity and you may need to carefully consider whether further communication supports are needed.
+Each person from a CALD community may have a different culturally determined perspective affecting their understanding, expectations and styles of communicating.
+[6] Consider whether further communication supports are needed.
 You can read more about adapting your communication here.

 Some people from CALD communities may prefer a worker who speaks their language and understands their culture, while others may prefer someone outside their community.
 Some people may also prefer to be supported by a worker of a specific gender.
 If appropriate, involve family members and interpreters.
 If the interpreter is not a family member, it can be beneficial to have the same interpreter attend each session to support the development of short-hand and rapport between the interpreter and the person.
 Short-hand is a method of interpreting quickly by substituting different expressions without losing the message.